jmclawson/bannr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Using rvest and tidyverse tools, bannr helps course instructors get clean, actionable data on their courses, their students, and other information that can otherwise only be navigated via a web interface in the browser.
-From logging in to exporting attendance records, bannr’s goal is to make it easy for instructors to use course data without needing to enter things by hand.
+Using rvest and tidyverse tools, bannr helps instructors get clean, actionable data on their courses, their students, and other information that can otherwise only be retrieved via a web browser.
+From logging in to exporting rosters and attendance records, bannr’s goal is to make it easy for instructors to access course data in clean digital formats.

 ## Installation

-You can install the development version of bannr from [GitHub](https://github.com/) with:
+The latest version of bannr can be installed from [GitHub](https://github.com/) with:

 ``` r